Swimming Battle

 Swimming Battle (飛魚高校生 (fēi yú gāo xiào shēng)) is a 2016 Taiwanese romance, sports television series created and produced by Sanlih E-Television.
 It stars Kingone Wang, Mandy Wei, Enson Chang and Cindy Yen.
-Filming began on June 1, 2016 and wrapped up in October 20, 2016.
-First original broadcast began on July 8, 2016 on SET Metro airing every Friday night at 10:00-11:30 pm.
+Filming began on June 1, 2016, and wrapped up on October 20, 2016.
+First original broadcast began on July 8, 2016, on SET Metro airing every Friday night at 10:00-11:30 pm.

 Synopsis

-Can a woman who can’t remember her past and a man who is trying to hide his true identity break a swim team’s losing streak?
+Can a woman who can't remember her past and a man who is trying to hide his true identity break a swim team's losing streak?
 Yu Die (Mandy Wei) was a genius child prodigy who lost everything she loved.
-Yu Die’s mother drowned while trying to save Yu Die and, in one very bad day, Yu Die lost her mother, her memory and her ability to swim.
+Yu Die's mother drowned while trying to save Yu Die and, in one very bad day, Yu Die lost her mother, her memory and her ability to swim.
 Years later, she crosses paths with Gao Hai Fei (Kingone Wang), the CEO of a multibillion corporation.
-Intrigued by Yu Die’s lost memories, Hai Fei hides his true identity from her and gets mistaken for a professional part-time worker who is a jack-of-all-trades.
-Yu Die asks Hai Fei for his help with the “Flying Fish” Men’s Swim Team, which has never been able to win a meet and is the laughing stock of the sport of swimming.
+Intrigued by Yu Die's lost memories, Hai Fei hides his true identity from her and gets mistaken for a professional part-time worker who is a jack-of-all-trades.
+Yu Die asks Hai Fei for his help with the “Flying Fish” Men's Swim Team, which has never been able to win a meet and is the laughing stock of the sport of swimming.
 With Hai Fei searching for a “mermaid” crush from his past, will he agree to help Yu Die turn the losing swim team around?